‘Get yourself home’: Thousands of Americans stranded abroad as money, patience run out

 “It was too late,” Milo said.
 “Unless you had a flight the next day already, you were out of luck.”

-The couple had booked new flights that had then been canceled but were now hopeful that a departure in early April would stick.
+The couple had booked new flights that had then been canceled, but they were now hopeful a departure in early April would stick.
 Or that the U.S. government would belatedly come to the rescue.

 “We pride our freedom,” Hayley said.
-“I guess the United States is saying, ‘you got yourself there, now get yourself home.’”
+“I guess the United States is saying, ‘you got yourself there, now get yourself home.’ ”

-But time was of the essence.
-They FaceTimed their daughters on Tuesday only to learn that the littlest one was sick.
-The two-year-old had a fever and sore throat, which a doctor had diagnosed by phone as strep throat but the couple feared could be coronavirus.
+Time was of the essence.
+They FaceTimed their daughters on Tuesday only to learn the littlest one was sick.
+The 2-year-old had a fever and sore throat, which a doctor had diagnosed by phone as strep throat but the couple feared could be coronavirus.

 Then there was the ranch, where the cows needed to be moved to fresh pasture and the heifers were starting to calve.